jxmot/github-corners-php/README.md

 ## Overview

 This is a *remix* of **[github-corners](https://github.com/tholman/github-corners)**.
 I didn't think it would fit well as modifications made to a fork.
-So this repository was created.
+So this repository was created instead.

 I wanted to use PHP because:

 * PHP is *fun*
 * I wanted to create a reusable module that could be configured as needed.
-* Uses less lines of code than JavaScript
+* Uses less lines of code than JavaScript.
+* Fits well with my other PHP projects.
+For example, like [here](<http://webexperiment.info/portfolio/wtmdpdf/>).

 ## Details